-To illustrate the functionality of the Fix options, just have a look at the image inpainting option, for example.
-Assume, some dust or scratch on your lens ruined your otherwise perfect image.
+To observe the functionality of the Fix options, look at Inpainting, for example.
+Assume some dust or scratch on your lens ruined an image.
 To remove this kind of artifact, proceed as follows:

-- 1 Open your image. - 2 Use the mouse cursor to select the area to which to apply the fix. - 3 Select $Fix \rightarrow Inpainting or press Shift + I.$ - 4 Determine the method to use to remove the artifact: - Choose one of the preset options (Remove Small Artifact, Remove Medium Artifact or Remove Large Artifact) and proceed with Step 6. - Set the filter parameters on your own.
-Proceed with Step 5. - 5 If you opted for not using any of the preset filters (in the Preset tab), open the Smoothing and Advanced Settings tabs and adjust the settings to your needs. - 6 Click OK to apply your settings and modify the image accordingly.
+- 1 Open your image. - 2 Use the mouse cursor to select the area to which to apply the fix. - 3 Select Enhance > Inpainting or press Strg + E. - 4 Determine the method to use to remove the artifact:

+- Choose one of the preset options (Remove Small Artifact, Remove Medium Artifact, or Remove Large Artifact) and proceed with Schritt 6. - Set the filter parameters on your own.
+Proceed with Schritt 5. - 5 If you opted against using any of the preset filters (in the Preset tab), open the General and Advanced Settings tabs and adjust the settings to your needs. - 6 Click OK to apply your settings and modify the image accordingly.

-TIP: Creating and Reusing Your Own Filter Settings
+TIPP: Creating and Reusing Your Own Filter Settings

-If you need to use the same set of settings more than once, e.g. if a scratch on the lense ruined an entire series of images, create your set of filter settings and save them for later use.
-Do so by clicking Save As and save them to a text file.
-For subsequent images you would just open the Image Inpainting dialog, click Load, select the text file and apply the filter settings with OK.
+If you need to use the same set of settings more than once, for example, if a scratch on the lens ruined an entire series of images, create your set of filter settings.
+Save them for later use by clicking Save As and saving them to a text file.
+For subsequent images, open the Image Inpainting dialog, click Load, then select the text file and apply the filter settings with OK.

-Figure 16.6 Using Image Inpainting to Remove Artifacts
+Abbildung 17.5 Using Inpainting to Remove Artifacts

-16.9.2 Applying Image Transformations
+17.7.4 Applying Image Transformations